Why Do Golf Balls Break Towards Water? (Explained)

 In a sense.
 Learning to drive it straight can certainly help.
 That way, the ball will more than likely land in the area we want it to.

-That way, we can line up our future shots in a favorable manner, avoid hazards, and even hit onto more even terrain.
+That way, we can line up our future shots in a favorable manner, avoid hazards, and even hit more even terrain.

 By altering our grip just a bit, such as inching further up the club, we could also hit further if we sacrifice accuracy.

-This factor vastly depends on the course being played on, and what kinds of shots we’re willing to take.
+This factor vastly depends on the course being played on and what kinds of shots we’re willing to take.

 Also, practicing our swings before hitting the ball will go a long way as well.